Okay, so from now on all my posts will have titles from country music songs (not really, but that would be awesome, right!)

 It was torture trying to decide what the best route would be.
 We got the advice to "follow the Spirit" a lot.
 I don't know how it is for others, but when your life is in that much turmoil, it is really hard to hear the Spirit.
 For me the feeling was to choose what we were going do, and do it whole-heartedly and the rest would work out how it was meant to.
 So I guess technically, I wasn't that helpful, Jeff had to make the ultimate decision.

-We went until the night before radiation and chemo were scheduled to start before a decision was made.
-He wanted to try everything, but we knew that wasn't feasible (that would kill you) so we decided to do the things that seemed to have the most research behind them.
 He decided that Sunday night to do the chemo and radiation, which made other options not options anymore, but in hindsight, I think that was right.
 Lots of the "alternatives" would have taken us from home for five days to three weeks at a time.
 Even though he had treatments every day Monday -Friday, we were here to send our kids off to school and here when they got home.
 That was important time!

 As I mentioned in the last post we also did lots of alternatives.
 Mainly the diet.
 Also, handfuls of vitamins and supplements, juicing, wheat grass, mega dose vitamin c, hyperbaric chamber, hydrogen peroxide, vitamin b17 injections.
 That is why I think the title "I'll die trying" is so appropriate.
 He tried everything we could feasibly do, and he did it completely.
 He didn't eat sugar from the day he was diagnosed.
 He only ate meat products toward the end part of February, and then it was only when alternatives weren't available (hospitals do not have many vegan options), and he never ate dairy.
 I told him that we were going to do everything we could, the best we could, and then live with no regrets.
 I can honestly tell you, I have no regrets!
 We did everything we possibly could.
 I know that this was what was meant to happen.
 That isn't to say I am happy about it, or even okay with it, but I do know that we will be okay.
 We will be watched over and protected because of this challenge.